GRBurst/TT-Organizer/README.md

-TTRParser - A FOSS parser library for mytischtennis.de
+TTR-Organizer - A FOSS parser library for mytischtennis.de